Duong-NguyenTrinhTrung/PGx-Documentation/atc_code.rst

 Network Statistics
 -------------------

 Network Statistics tab provides a summary of the network comprising the drugs, protein targets, and diseases mentioned above.
-It also includes information on drug types, molecule’s maximum clinical developmental statuses, drug modes of action , phases of clinical trials for drug-disease association studies, and  disease class distributionswithin the network.
+It also includes information on drug types, molecule’s maximum clinical developmental statuses, drug modes of action , phases of clinical trials for drug-disease association studies, and  disease class distributions within the network.

 .. image:: images/network_statistics_tab.png
   :width: 700